BruceCutler/slalom-hashicorp-demo/readme.md

 # Slalom Hashicorp Meetup Demo

 This repository houses terraform code used to build the infrastructure which was created in the Slalom/Hashicorp meetup demo.
-The Terraform documentation is pretty easy to follow: https://www.terraform.io/docs/index.html
+Before getting started, I'd recommend a quick browse of the Terraform documentation: https://www.terraform.io/docs/index.html

 We use the concept of stacks and modules to help us build our infrastructure in a layered approach.
 Stacks can be thought of as logical building blocks.
 A single stack can be made up of a number of modules.
 Modules are a standard Terraform feature, outlined here: https://www.terraform.io/docs/modules/index.html